 While the initial focus was to study if permit trade is less acceptable when the distribution of initial permits is perceived as unfair, we know would like to make this more general by studying willingness to accept trade for different background conditions.
 We know from several ultimatum games that people may reject efficient outcomes that are considered unfair, i.e. with very unequal outcomes.
 But would the background conditions, e.g., the bargaining power, affect this result?
 More explicitly, will very different background conditions make people accept trade institutions considered unfair?
 Examples of trade with possibly unfair background conditions could be kidney trade between poor and rich; prostitution; surrogate mothers; and permit trading.

-The preliminary results, based on 80 observations, are twofold.
-First, this method seems to give stronger ambiguity aversion than previously found.
-One possible reason for this is that in choosing between ambiguous gambles and objective lotteries, the method we use makes additivity less salient.
-A second finding is: objective lotteries with well-defined 50% winning probabilities seem to be considered as if they were ambiguous.
+The aversion to 50% lotteries is very puzzling: lotteries with well-defined 50% winning probabilities seem to be considered as if they were ambiguous.
 In a choice between an ambiguous gamble and a lottery with well-defined winning probability, the lottery appears to be less attractive with 50% winning chance than with 30% or 40% winning chance.
 As the 50%-50% lotteries are much used in empirical studies, this may have significant methodological implications.
+Bu as we only collect data on choices between risky lotteries and gambles on natural events, we do not know if the same aversion can be extended beyond such choices.
+We plan to collect even more data to see if the same aversion can be observed in choices between only risky lotteries.

 Effects of the EU ETS on manufacturing plants